chaoss/wg-value/focus-areas/communal-value/project-popularity.md

 # Project Popularity
 Question: How popular is an open source project?

+### This metric is a release candidate.
+To comment on this metric please see [Issue #127](https://github.com/chaoss/wg-value/issues/127).
+Following a comment period, this metric will be included in the next regular release.

 ## Description
 Project popularity can be measured by how much activity is visible around a project.
 Popularity has a positive feedback loop in which more popular projects get more attention, attract more users or developers, and see increases in popularity, spinning the popularity wheel.